opset/openset/README.md

 @segment grommet_then_panini use_cached=true refresh=5_minutes on_insert=true

-# iterate rows where the columns match the conditions
+# iterate rows where the properties match the conditions
 each_row where
     event.is(== 'cart_item') &&
     product_name.is(== 'grommet')